ibm-cloud-docs/vpc/file_storage_vpc_byok_encryption.md

 {{site.data.keyword.attribute-definition-list}}

-# Creating file shares with customer-managed encryption at rest
+# Creating file shares with customer-managed encryption
 {: #file-storage-vpc-encryption}

 By default, {{site.data.keyword.filestorage_vpc_short}} shares are encrypted with IBM-managed encryption.
-However, you can also create an envelop-encryption for your file shares by using one of the supported key management services to create or import your own root keys.
+You can also create an envelop-encryption for your file shares by using one of the supported key management services to create or import your own root keys.
 You can't change the encryption type after the file share is created.
 {: shortdesc}

-For more information, see [Protecting data with envelope encryption](/docs/key-protect?topic=key-protect-envelope-encryption)
+For more information, see [Protecting data with envelope encryption](/docs/key-protect?topic=key-protect-envelope-encryption).

 ## Before you begin
 {: #custom-managed-vol-prereqs-file}